 No formal qualification is required for entry.
 An informal chat on Skype or phone will be required following receipt of your booking.

-The cost is £30 per 2 hour session, paid weekly or termly.
-Each term will run for 10 weeks.
-Holidays will be agreed as a group but will generally coincide with schools and colleges..
+The cost is £17.50 per 2 hour session, paid termly.
+Each term will run for 6 weeks.

 TAILOR MADE WORKSHOPS